gradle/gradle/design-docs/managed-model.md

 - (something like snippet above)

+### Plugin creates model element of custom type, containing properties of Java boxed primitive-ish types, without supplying an implementation

+Adds support for:

+1. `Boolean`
+1. `Integer`
+1. `Long`
+1. `Double`
+1. `BigInteger`
+1. `BigDecimal`

+Use of non primitive types is not allowed.
+Attempt to declare a property of a primitive type should yield an error message indicating that a boxed type should be used instead.

+1. boolean -> Boolean
+1. char -> Integer
+1. float -> Double
+1. int -> Integer
+1. long	-> Long
+1. short -> Integer
+1. double -> Double

+Use of other boxed types is not allowed.
+Attempt to declare a property of a such a type should yield an error message indicating that an alternative type should be used (see mappings above).

+Use of `byte` and `Byte` is unsupported.

+#### Test coverage

+- Can get/set properties of all supported types
+- Can narrow/widen values as per normal (e.g. set a `Long` property with a literal `int`)

+#### Open questions

+- Is this the right set of things to support?
+Should we just directly support all of Java's primitive types?

 ## Future candidate stories (unordered)

-### Plugin creates model element of custom type, containing properties of all applicable Java primitive types, without supplying an implementation

 ### Plugin creates model element of custom type, containing a collecting of boxed primitive types, without supplying an implementation